JaehoonSong12/ydjs-projects/README.md

 # Project Information
+## License
+This project is licensed under CS4455, Georgia Institute of Technology - see the [LICENSE.md](LICENSE.md) file for details.
 ## Contribution
 Contributions are allowed - see the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to get started.
 <!--